brontosaurusrex/brontosaurusrex.github.io/_posts/2016-01-04-jekyll-post-ordering-on-the-same-day-is-wrong.markdown

 ---
 published: true
-title: jekyll post ordering on the same day is wrong
+title: tinypress/jekyll post ordering on the same day is wrong
 layout: post
 ---
 possible fix, but tinypress doesn't support this